george24601/notes/devOps/network/tcp.md

 # Handshakes in TCP

-why need the third handshake on start?
+why need the third handshake on start? server side need to ensure that client side received the ACK, i.e., client has been in ESTABLISHED already

 why 4 handshakes near the end?
 Why need time wait

+fin -> ack   -> fin -> ack -> (Timed wait). the ack and fin are not merged because server needs to send over all remaining data first, and then can fin and then ACK.
+Time wait is two 2 max segment lifetime (MSL).
+However, ack and fin may be merged too

 #TCP congestion control